-I want to clear something up, I’m not against healthy side dishes for Thanksgiving (I have two planned on my current menu) however I am against substituting fake sugars and low fat’s for traditionally fatty recipes like this sweet potato soufflé.
-There’s nothing wrong with wanting lightened up recipes, but my rule is: If you want to eat something naughty, eat it, but in moderation.
+I want to clear something up, I’m not against healthy side dishes for Thanksgiving (I have two planned on my current menu) however I am against substituting fake sugars and low fat’s for traditionally fatty recipes like this sweet potato souffle.
+There’s nothing wrong with wanting to lighten up recipes, but my rule is: if you want to eat something naughty, eat it, but in moderation.

-This recipe is a bonafide crowd pleaser.
+This recipe is a bonafide crowd-pleaser.
 My New York-based grandma gobbled it right up, my Southern step-dad licked the spoon clean, my sister and mom couldn’t stop raving about the flavor, and I had to stop myself from scraping the meringue off the top.
-If you let one thing push you to the point of bursting for Thanksgiving, you should let this be it.
+If you let one thing push you to the point of bursting for Thanksgiving, you should let this sweet potato souffle be it.

 You’re going to need these tools to make this recipe